 Room Rental House Hacking with Tiffany Alexy

-Tiffany Alexy was a senior in college in North Carolina.
+Tiffany Alexy was a senior in college in Raleigh, North Carolina.
 She worked at Starbucks, Chick-Fil-A, and other part-time jobs to help her get through college.
 After realizing her income was mostly going towards paying for rent every month, she came across the best idea a college student could have: house hacking.
 Now, she has done three different house hacks, runs a successful real estate brokerage, and owns multiple properties.
 Starting from scratch, Tiffany explains her road to success for house hacking.

 Links mentioned in the show: